This guide will help you:

 - Journaling – Writing helps uncover and process things living in your subconscious.
 The more you’re aware of these things and process them through writing, the better your mental state will be.
 The first journaling technique we recommend is called Morning Pages where you keep writing whatever comes to mind.
 The second technique is called Future Self Journaling which helps you consciously rewrite your patterns through intention.
 You can download the Future Self Journaling PDF here.

 - Yoga – There are many forms of yoga, from restorative Yin yoga to Power yoga.
 Yoga means ‘union’ and is great for increasing your mind-body awareness and discovering where your body is experiencing blockages.
+Try this free Yoga video class our friend make for BLUAYA (you can also attend one of his daily sunrise yoga sessions).

-- Breathwork – The practicing breathwork is thousands of years, and it has roots in yoga.
+- Breathwork – The practice of breathwork is thousands of years, and it has roots in yoga.
 It helps to calm your stress and bring balance to your body and mind.
 There are many methods of breathwork; some methods are calming and others are elevating.
 You can check out the breathwork app Othership or find free guides on YouTube.

 - Professional Talk Therapy – Engaging in CBT talk therapy with a therapist or clinical psychologist is a very popular and effective form of therapy.
 It can be even more effective when paired with psychedelics.